-Each agency shall appoint a substance abuse coordinator who shall be responsible for the agency's A. drug and alcohol abuse program.
+A. Each agency shall appoint a substance abuse coordinator who shall be responsible for the agency's drug and alcohol abuse policy and program.

-The substance abuse coordinator shall provide drug and alcohol abuse awareness information to B. employees including but not limited to the:
+B. Each agency shall develop a drug and alcohol abuse policy.
+The substance abuse coordinator shall provide drug and alcohol abuse awareness information to employees including but not limited to the:

-- dangers of drug and alcohol abuse; (1) - availability of counseling, rehabilitation, and employee assistance programs; and (2) - sanctions that may be imposed upon employees as provided in 1.7.8.19 NMAC.
-(3)
+- (1) dangers of drug and alcohol abuse; - (2) availability of counseling, rehabilitation, and employee assistance programs; and - (3) sanctions that may be imposed upon employees as provided in 1.7.8.19 NMAC.